Improve and manage diversity towards a sustainable, tolerant and socially responsible society

 Akvilė Kriščiūnaitė, researcher.
-She has graduated from the University of Warwick with BA in Sociology and Quantitative Methods and is currently undertaking the MSc in Migration Studies at the University of Warwick.
+She has graduated from the University of Warwick with BA in Sociology and Quantitative Methods and is currently undertaking the MSc in Migration Studies at the University of Oxford.
 Akvilė has volunteered in a number of CSOs and interned at the National Centre for Social Research (UK).
-Areas of interest: rights of migrants and refugees, nationalism, discrimination based on ethnic or national grounds, migration-development nexus, migration and integration policies, quantitative research methods.
+Areas of interest: rights of migrants and refugees, nationalism, discrimination based on ethnic or national grounds, migration-development nexus.

 Jurga Mataitytė-Diržienė is a researcher and project manager in projects of Diversity Development Group.
 Has more than 15 years of experience as researcher and project specialist in national and international projects.
 Areas of interest: equal opportunities, mental health, mass media and its effects.
 Jurga holds a PhD in Social sciences.

 Giedrė Blažytė, a researcher at Diversity Development Group and Lithuanian Social Research Centre (Institute for Ethnic Studies).
 Research interests: contemporary migration processes; family migration; integration of beneficiaries of international protection; trafficking in human beings; equal opportunities.
 Giedrė holds PhD in Social Sciences (Sociology).